Ray Wilson (musician): Solo career

 In 1999, Wilson released the album Millionairhead with a solo project called Cut_.
 It was remastered in 2007 with three additional songs added.

+Wilson began what has become a very successful solo career in 2003, when he released his first solo album Change.

-In 2003, he released a solo album under his own name entitled Change.
-The next year, he released another studio album entitled The Next Best Thing, which included a new version of the Stiltskin hit "Inside".
-In 2006, he released another Stiltskin album called She, and in 2007 a Stiltskin live CD featuring (amongst others) 8 of the 12 songs from She.
-This live CD was recorded 25 October 2006, at Harmonie, Bonn, Germany.
+In 2004, he released another studio album entitled The Next Best Thing, which included a new version of the Stiltskin hit "Inside".

+In 2006, he revived Stiltskin releasing the album She, followed in 2007 by a Stiltskin live CD recorded 25 October 2006, at Harmonie, Bonn, Germany.

 DJ and trance producer Armin van Buuren has produced remixes of the songs "Another Day" (retitled "Yet Another Day") and "Gypsy" from Millionairhead.
-Both remixes have been released on van Buuren's own albums, and "Yet Another Day" was also released as a single.
+Both remixes have been respectively released on van Buuren's own albums 76 and Shivers, and "Yet Another Day" was also released as a single.

 In 2014, the first Ray Wilson biography, Gypsy, by journalist Mario Giammetti, was published in Italy (Edizioni Segno).

 In June 2016, his new solo album Song for a Friend was released, which included ten unreleased acoustic tracks with a cover of Pink Floyd's "High Hopes."
 The original idea for the album title was Backseat Drivers.
 It was to be a double album.
 Wilson wanted to have one CD with acoustic music and a second CD with electric music.
 He then decided to split the two.
 In an interview he explained the decision was taken because the acoustic version of Song for a Friend would not have got the attention it deserves.
 The second disc (the electric and rockier collection of new songs) was later released in September of the same year as a stand-alone new album called Makes Me Think of Home.

 On 7 and 8 September 2018, Wilson gave two exclusive concerts in Poznań at Zamek Culture Centre to celebrate his 50th birthday.
 Those two special nights titled "50th Celebration Birthday Concerts" saw Wilson performing only Genesis (and band members) material during the first night, while his solo material from his various projects (solo, Stiltskin and Cut_) on the second date.
 This was the first time he played a full concert without any Genesis songs since his tenure with the band.

 Concerts with Steve Hackett

-In 2013, Wilson joined Steve Hackett for the latter's Genesis Revisited II Tour as a guest singer.
+In 2013, Wilson joined Steve Hackett for the latter's Genesis Revisited II Tour as a guest singer at three shows of the tour.
 He was featured in a special edition of the Genesis Revisited II album on the track "Carpet Crawlers".
 It was the first time since 1998 that Wilson had worked with a fellow Genesis member, albeit one he had not performed with as a member of the band.
+In October 2024, Wilson performed "Carpet Crawlers" live with Steve Hackett at the Royal Albert Hall in London at Steve Hackett's final show of the UK leg of his world tour.